 We want to see producers in all parts of the UK improve the trustworthiness, quality and value of their statistics on mental health so that they achieve parity with statistics about physical health, NHS performance and outputs.
 This is detailed in our work programme for 2019/20, which we published recently following engagement with both producers and users of statistics.

 How we will do it

 As each of the UK’s countries has separate policies on mental health, the review will take a phased approach, looking at the statistics produced in each country in turn.
-We plan to begin with England as it is the largest in terms of the volume and complexity of mental health statistics that are published.
+We have begun with England as it is the largest in terms of the volume and complexity of mental health statistics that are published.

 The scope of mental health statistics is broad.
 As part of the initial scoping phase for each country we will determine the specific focus of the review.
-Our scoping work for England has already begun, and we plan to initially focus on statistics on people’s experiences of mental health.
-This could include the incidence and prevalence of mental health conditions, individuals’ experiences of their mental health conditions, people’s access to services and journeys between different providers of services, and the outcomes of interventions..
+Our scoping work for England is now complete, and we are initially focusing on statistics on people’s experiences of mental health.
+This could include the incidence and prevalence of mental health conditions, individuals’ experiences of their mental health conditions, people’s access to services and journeys between different providers of services, and the outcomes of interventions.

 Stage 1: system mapping

-We will build up a picture of mental health statistics in England to help inform our understanding of what statistics relating to people’s experiences of mental health exist.
-This work is already underway, and we have held meetings with some of the key producers of mental health statistics in England.
-The aim is for this stage to be complete over the summer.
+We have built up a picture of mental health statistics in England to help inform our understanding of what statistics relating to people’s experiences of mental health exist.
+To help with this we held meetings with some of the key producers of mental health statistics in England.

 Stage 2: stakeholder engagement